GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/cassandra/README.md

 ```

-## Cassandra to GCS
+## Cassandra to Cloud Storage

-Template for exporting a Cassandra table to GCS
+Template for exporting a Cassandra table to Cloud Storage

 ## Arguments